benstahl92/LOSSPhotPypeline/README.md

    - Windows

      There exist one, but Windows is not supported.
-Please use a Linux soultion (WSL, CygWin, SSH to a Linux machine, etc)
+Please use a Linux solution (WSL, CygWin, SSH to a Linux machine, etc)